oroinc/documentation/book/data_audits.rst

 SOAP
 ~~~~

-To access the SOAP API you use one of the two functions provided by the API:
+To access the SOAP API, you use one of the two functions provided by the API:

 ============= ==============================
 Function      Use case